 One of the world's most sought-after producers, Jax's household-themed debut album Snacks is long-awaited, featuring almost all of Jax's Top 40 hits plus a few brand new tracks.
 Expect an all-star array of some of music's brightest stars including Bebe Rexha, Demi Lovato, MNEK and Jess Glynne.
 An EP of the same name has so far peaked at Number 12 on the Official Albums Chart.

 MUNA - Saves The World - September 6

 Pop rising stars MUNA will put out their second studio album Saves The World on September 6.
-The lead single Number One Fan is out now.
+The lead single Number One Fan is out now, as is the second single Who.
 If you think a blend of HAIM, The Japanese House and The Aces will be up your street, you'll be a fan of MUNA.